ignite/cli/docs/kb/serve.md

 ## Start a Blockchain Node in Development

-Switch to the directory that contains a blockchain that was scaffolded with Starport.
+Switch to the directory that contains a blockchain that was scaffolded with Ignite CLI.
 To start the blockchain node, run the following command:

 ```bash
 starport chain serve